ariellegreenspan/stock-analysis/README.md

   The run time for the refactored script in 2017 was...
-The image for the run time is dispalyed below:
+The image for the run time is displayed below:
                                                                                                                                                                                                                                                                                                                                                                                                     ![Results of VBA Stock Analysis for 2017](Resources/VBA_Challenge_2017.png)

   The run time for the refactored script in 2018 was...
-The image for the run time is dispalyed below:
+The image for the run time is displayed below: